-Stuart Gibbs is great at capturing your interest in the very first chapter and that’s not something easily accomplished.
-Just like in Space Case, Stuart Gibbs once again talks about sewage in the first chapter, more specially hippo sewage.
-It pleased me to find out that hippo poop is just as funny a space poop.
-Look it up online, it’s disgusting.
+Stuart Gibbs is excellent at capturing your interest in the first chapter, which is not something easily accomplished.
+Like in Space Case, Stuart Gibbs again talks about sewage in the first chapter, specifically hippo sewage.
+It pleased me to find out that hippo poop is just as funny as space poop.
+Look it up online.
+It’s disgusting.

 This book goes into detail about how zoos work or, in this case, how an amusement park/zoo works.
-FunJungle does seem amazing, in theory, but they don’t seem to have much control on what goes on there.
-By that I don’t mean the animals, I mean the tourists.
+FunJungle does seem impressive, in theory, but they don’t seem to have much control over what goes on there.
+By that, I don’t mean the animals.
+I mean the tourists.
 The tourists throw trash into the habitats and bang on the glass of the exhibits.
-Humans are more out of control than the animals.
+Humans are more out of control than animals.